-After all, you’re in sales for a reason -- and it’s not because you give up easily.
-These three ways to say, “Thank you for your consideration,” help you identify your next move.
+After all, you're in sales for a reason — and it's not because you give up easily.
+These seven ways to say, "Thank you for your consideration," help you identify your next move.

 You'd be surprised how often a prospect will tell you they've chosen another vendor before actually signing a contract.
 And if no ink has been spilled, it's not a done deal.
 If they reply, "Well, the contract is with our legal department," or "We're just waiting on the final documents to be sent over," the deal isn't done.

-Check with your manager and -- when appropriate -- throw a big discount at them.
-In this scenario, you’ve already lost the upper hand.
-Your prospect knows you’re desperate, so trying to shortchange them on price or remain coy about what you can offer is futile.
-Offer them your biggest discount to try to jolt them into reconsidering your big.
+Check with your manager and — when appropriate — throw a big discount at them.
+In this scenario, you've already lost the upper hand.
+Your prospect knows you're desperate, so trying to shortchange them on price or remain coy about what you can offer is futile.
+Offer them your biggest discount to try to jolt them into reconsidering your bid.